ic2000/generate_resource_ids/README.md

   -h, --help  show this help message and exit
 ```

-Include the generated header file in `resource.h`.
+Use the generated header file as the resource header file or `#include` it.

 > **_NOTE:_** Resource names must follow the WinAPI/MFC ID naming convention by using the prefix `ID_` or `IDX_` (where X refers to a variable letter) to be recognised by the script.
 See the full list of ID prefixes [here]( https://docs.microsoft.com/en-us/cpp/mfc/tn020-id-naming-and-numbering-conventions?view=msvc-160.).